hervegirod/fxsvgimage/README.md

  - Support the fill-rule property for paths
  - Add a SVG browser

+## 0.5.1
+ - Fix the SVG browser not included in the distribution

 # Usage
 Just calls one of the static `load` methods, for example:
 ~~~~